The N.P. Weiss Law Blog

 Longer visits with more normal days than adventure days makes it feel like home instead of vacation.

-If your marriage is ending, understanding your options is crucial.
-Learn about legal separation, dissolution, and divorce in Ohio, and find out which path is right for your situation.
+If your marriage is ending in Northeast Ohio, understanding your options is crucial.
+Learn about legal separation, dissolution, or divorce and explore what path may be right for your situation.

 If the thought of interacting with your ex during pick-ups and drop-offs has you feeling uneasy, you're not alone.